Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Frank-Wolfe Convergence Guarantees

 for any $\vx, \vy \in \dom f$ and any $\nu \geq 2$, we would have arrived at a bound that holds over all $\dom f$.
-However, in order to arrive at a usable bound, and armed only with the knowledge that the Hessian is non-degenerate if $\dom f$ does not contain straight lines, and that $\vx, \vy \in \cl_0$, we would have had to write:
+However, in order to arrive at a usable bound, and armed only with the knowledge that the Hessian is non-degenerate if $\dom f$ does not contain any straight line, and that $\vx, \vy \in \cl_0$, we would have had to write:

 where the inequality follows from the definition of $\mu_{f}^{\cl_0}$.
-It is easy to see that as $d \omega_{\nu}(\tau)/d \tau > 0$ by Remark~\ref{remark:bound_omega}, we have that $1/2 =\omega_{\nu}(0) \geq \omega_{\nu}(-d_{\nu}(\vx-\vy))$.
+It is easy to see that as $d \omega_{\nu}(\tau)/d \tau > 0$ by Remark~\ref{remark:bound_omega}, we have that $1/2 =\omega_{\nu}(0) \geq \omega_{\nu}(-d_{\nu}(\vx,\vy))$.
 This results in a bound:

-When we compare the bounds on Equation~\eqref{appx:lower_bound_Bregman1} and \eqref{appx:lower_bound_Bregman2}, we can see that the bound from $\mu_{f}^{\cl_0}$-strong convexity is tighter than the bound from the properties of $(M, \nu)$-generalized self-concordant functions, albeit local.
-This is the reason why we have used the former bound in the proof of Theorem~\ref{th:FW_generalizedself-concordant_convergence_str_cvx_case_inner_opt}.
+When we compare the bounds obtained from local strong convexity in \eqref{appx:lower_bound_Bregman1} and that obtained directly from generalized self-concordance in \eqref{appx:lower_bound_Bregman2}, we can see that the former is tighter than the latter, albeit local.
+For this reason, we have used the former bound in the proof of Theorem~\ref{th:FW_generalizedself-concordant_convergence_str_cvx_case_inner_opt}.